Pituitary tumors (adenoma, craniopharyngioma)

 - Adrenocorticotropic hormone: causes the adrenal glands to make cortisol.
 Cortisol helps control the use of sugar, protein, and fats in the body and helps the body deal with stress.

 - Thyroid-stimulating hormone: causes the thyroid gland to make other hormones that control growth, temperature, and heart rate.

 - Antidiuretic hormone (ADH or vasopressin): regulates water balance.
 Too little of this hormone can cause diabetes insipidus.
 Too much of this hormone can cause syndrome of inappropriate ADH secretion.
 Both of these conditions affect the kidneys’ ability to regulate the balance of water and electrolytes.

 - Luteinizing hormone and follicle-stimulating hormone: control the menstrual cycle in women and sperm production in men.

 What is a pituitary tumor?

-Functional tumors secrete abnormal levels of hormones and interfere with the normal hormone regulation process.
+Functioning pituitary tumors secrete high levels of hormones and interfere with other body organs.
 These tumors behave according to their cell of origin and are named for the specific hormone they produce.
-For example, a prolactin-secreting pituitary tumor (prolactinoma) arises from prolactin-producing cells.
+For example, a prolactinoma grows from prolactin-producing cells.